git-abra/Neuzy/docs/index.md

 # Neuzy

-Neuzy is a neuroscientific software framework to create a population of optimized single cell models.
+Neuzy is a neuroscientific software framework to create a population of optimized single cell, multi compartment models.

+It uses HOC and NMODL files as input for the model and extracts automatically their respective ion channel parameters, which are to be updated.
-Optimization options are currently against somatic and backpropagating action potential features.
+Optimization options are currently Nelder-Mead, L-BFGS-B or Conjugate Gradient.

+Features to optimize are against somatic and backpropagating action potential features in depolarizing or hyperpolarizing potentials and depend on the given experimental data or baseline model.

+Features are extracted via eFEL: https://github.com/BlueBrain/eFEL

 Under the hood it is using the NEURON simulator: https://github.com/neuronsimulator/nrn